lxmfy/LXMFy/README.md

 bot = LXMFBot(
-    name="LXMFy Test Bot", # Name of the bot that appears on the network. announce=600, # Announce every 600 seconds, set to 0 to disable. admins=["your_lxmf_hash_here"], # List of admin hashes.
+    name="LXMFy Test Bot", # Name of the bot that appears on the network. announce=600, # Announce every 600 seconds, set to 0 to disable. announce_enabled=True, # Set to False to disable all announces (both initial and periodic) announce_immediately=True, # Set to False to disable initial announce admins=["your_lxmf_hash_here"], # List of admin hashes.
     hot_reloading=True, # Enable hot reloading.
     command_prefix="/", # Set to None to process all messages as commands.